mdavoodi/www/source/blog/2015-04-09-atlas-terraform.html.markdown

 Terraform project manually.

-Terraform on its own is a standalone command-line application that runs from an user's computer.
+Terraform on its own is a standalone command-line application that runs from a user's computer.
 Terraform in a team environment is difficult with this model.
 Atlas is the collaboration platform for Terraform, making it _fun_ to work on infrastructure with a team.